-Insurers are required to submit all policy documents (policies, endorsements, cancellations and reinstatements) relevant to California workers’ compensation coverage to the WCIRB.
-These documents are examined to ensure compliance with the provisions of the California Workers’ Compensation Uniform Statistical Reporting Plan—1995 (Uniform Statistical Reporting Plan) and the California Workers’ Compensation Experience Rating Plan—1995 (Experience Rating Plan).
+Insurers are required to submit all policy transaction data (policies, endorsements, cancellations and reinstatements) relevant to California workers’ compensation insurance coverage to the WCIRB.
+The policy data is subject to audit validations to ensure compliance with the provisions of the California Workers’ Compensation Uniform Statistical Reporting Plan—1995 (USRP) and the California Workers’ Compensation Experience Rating Plan—1995 (ERP).

-New or renewal policies must be submitted to the WCIRB no later than sixty (60) days subsequent to the inception date of the policy.
-Endorsements and cancellations or reinstatements must be filed with the WCIRB no later than sixty (60) days after issuance.
-See the Uniform Statistical Reporting Plan, Part 2, Policy Document Filing Requirements, Section 1, General Instructions, Rules 1-3.
+New or renewal policy data must be submitted to the WCIRB no later than thirty (30) days subsequent to the inception date of the policy.
+Endorsements and cancellations or reinstatements must be submitted to the WCIRB no later than thirty (30) days after the transaction issue date.
+See the USRP, Part 2, Policy Reporting Requirements, Section 1, General Instructions, Rules 1-3.

-Data submitters can submit policy data electronically through the Compensation Data Exchange (CDX) web-based service.
-Data submitters must successfully complete a testing process before electronic policy submittal will be approved.
-Until approval by the WCIRB is granted, hard copy policies must be submitted to the WCIRB.
-Policy data must be submitted in the WCPOLS format.
-For WCPOLS information, see the Workers Compensation Insurance Organizations’ (WCIO) Workers Compensation Policy Reporting Specifications (WCPOLS) located at https://www.wcio.org/.
+Data submitters are required to report policy data electronically via the Compensation Data Exchange (CDX) web-based service.
+Policy data reported electronically must be submitted in accordance with the USRP and specifications set forth in the Workers Compensation Insurance Organizations’ (WCIO) Workers Compensation Policy Reporting Specifications (WCPOLS) as applicable in California.

-Insurers may use the web-based Policy Entry and Edit Package (PEEP) on the CDX website to create, edit and/or validate policy data before submitting it to the WCIRB.
-Links to these services appear in the Related Information section below.
+Insurers may use the web-based Policy Entry and Edit Package (PEEP) on the CDX website to create, edit and/or validate policy data before submitting it electronically to the WCIRB.
+Links to these services appear in the Resources section below.

-Prior to submitting production files, each insurer and authorized third-party entity (TPE) must submit test files for approval by the WCIRB.
-Please review the guidelines in the Policy Data Submission Test Requirements section, and then contact the WCIRB Data Submission Analysts at [email protected] to arrange the testing.
+Prior to submitting production files, each insurer, or their authorized third-party entity (TPE), must submit test files for approval by the WCIRB.
+Please review the guidelines on the Electronic Policy Submission Test Requirements page and then email [email protected] to arrange the testing.